kata-ai/development-standard/development-workflow/definition-of-done-per-phase.md

 * Success metrics is defined.
 * Analytics requirements are clear.

+Actors: Tech Lead, Software Engineers, QAs, PM, Infra

+Details on how story is better written, can be seen [here](./details/story.md).

 ## In Progress

 In this phase, engineers will pick the stories and start developing features.